-People come from all over the world to explore the Wild Atlantic Way, the legendary coastal 2,500km drive that runs from Donegal to Kinsale.
+People all over the world adore the Wild Atlantic Way, the legendary coastal 2,500km drive that runs from Donegal to Kinsale.
 Marvel at craggy cliff faces, roaring waves, and fiery red sunsets along this once in a lifetime journey.

-You’ve looked at the photos, you’ve heard all the stories, but there’s nothing quite like standing on top of these iconic Cliffs of Moher for yourself.
-A trip to this special place in the heart of Clare is a rite of passage for every Irish person.
+You’ve looked at the photos, you’ve heard all the stories, but there’s nothing quite like standing on top of the iconic Cliffs of Moher for yourself.
+A trip to this special place in the heart of Clare is one of the best things to do in Ireland.
 You’ll find the largest colony of puffins in Ireland on the Cliffs of Moher, visit and meet these adorable seabirds with their brightly coloured beaks.

 A visit to tranquil Coney Island in Sligo is as much about the journey as it is about the destination - it’s accessible only by car or foot at low tide.
 The remote island gets its name from the colony of rabbits who live there, follow the stone pillars that mark out the route and tell your friends how you walked to an island.

 Featured in the recent Star Wars films, Skellig Michael in Kerry is one of the most spectacular places to go in Ireland.
 Steps carved into the steep rockface take you to a monastic settlement and beehive huts that date back to the sixth century.